Multimorbidity: Prevention

 An increased understanding of which conditions most commonly cluster, along with their underlying risk factors, would help prioritise strategies for early diagnosis, screening and prevention.

 Epidemiology

 Multimorbidity is common in older adults, estimated to affect over half of those aged 65 and over.
 This increased prevalence has been explained by older adults' "longer exposure and increased vulnerability to risk factors for chronic health problems".
+For example, COVID-19 has been shown to be associated with an increased risk of multimorbidity in individuals with one pre-existing chronic condition.

 The prevalence of multimorbidity has been increasing in recent decades.
 The high prevalence of multimorbidity has led to some describing it as "The most common chronic condition".
 Multimorbidity is also more common among people from lower socioeconomic statuses.
 Multimorbidity is a significant issue in low‐ and middle‐income countries, although prevalence is not as high as in high income countries.